Yoga for Beginners

 Dharna is considered a bridge between pratyahara and meditation.
 In this state, a practitioner prepares his mind to enter meditation.

-Yoga for beginners, the fundamental objective is to be liberated and attain the highest peace.
+For beginners, the primary objective of yoga is to achieve liberation and attain the ultimate state of peace.

 7. Dhyana